HalkowichJasperSA/labs/mario/more/README.md

 ![screenshot of Mario jumping over adjacent pyramids](pyramids.png)

-Let's recreate those pyramids in C, albeit in text, using hashes (`#`) for bricks, a la the below.
+Let's recreate those pyramids in Python, using hashes (`#`) for bricks, a la the below.
 Each hash is a bit taller than it is wide (at least for the font we're using), so the pyramids themselves will also appear taller than they are wide.

 ```
    #  #